epikur-io/gopher-lua/README.rst

 Go APIs that allow you to easily embed a scripting language to your Go host programs.

+**Note: This fork contains some bugfixes and optimizations as well as support for Lua debug hooks.**

 .. contents::
    :depth: 1